SixArm/usv/README.md

 USV can format units/columns/cells and records/rows/lines (similar to CSV) and groups/tables/grids and files/schemas/folios (similar to ASV).

-USV is aiming to be an international standard.
+USV aims to be an international standard.

 USV uses Unicode characters that are semantically meaningful.

 USV works well with any typical modern editor, font, terminal, shell, search, and language.

 USV uses visible letter-width characters, and these are easy to view, select, copy, paste, search.

-USV is simpler and clearer to use and write because there are no escape characters.

 ## Example USV scripts